NotWoods/tigeroakes.com/src/content/projects/microsoft-loop/index.md

   - CSS
   - Accessibility
   - CI/CD
+description: >
+  Working at Microsoft, I built up the user experience for the collaboration app Loop from the ground up.
+I implemented many core features like dark mode, the home page, page selection, and draft ideas.
+I mentored over 50 engineers and raised code quality standards across the company.
 ---

 I was one of the first members of the Loop Workspaces team, creating the chrome and user experience for the recently released product [Microsoft Loop](https://loop.microsoft.com/).
 I've been involved with every part of Loop but focused on the app, separate to the editor experience.